bhopkins0/OpenVPN-WebAdmin/README.md

 # Todo:

-* Ability to change DNS servers
+* Add ability to update the webadmin by clicking a button
 * Make it harder to flood POST requests on login page
-* Ability to change password
+* Add ability to change password
+* Add ability to change DNS servers
 * Maybe do something with DNS logs?
 * Support multiple accounts
 * Clean up code: indent, make comments, tidy up if statements, etc